testcontainers/testcontainers-java/CONTRIBUTING.md

 	* discuss with the authors on an issue ticket prior to doing anything big
 	* follow the style, naming and structure conventions of the rest of the project
 	* make commits atomic and easy to merge
 	* verify all tests are passing.
-Build the project with `./gradlew check` to do this.
+Build the project with `./gradlew check` to do this

+	**PS:** Make sure Docker is running locally and you have the lombok plugin installed in your IDE

 	**N.B.** Gradle's Build Cache is enabled by default, but you can add `--no-build-cache` flag to disable it.